Waabot/docs/docs/getting-started/index.md

 1. Go to [waabot.com](https://waabot.com/) using your preferred web browser and create an account.
 2. Use the credentials obtained during the account creation process to create a session.

-For more information on authentication and setting up your WhatsApp Business Account, refer to the [Authentication Guide](authentication.md).
+For more information on authentication and setting up your WAABOT Account, refer to the [Authentication Guide](authentication.md).

 ---